Panoram

+The Panoram is a coin-operated jukebox produced by the Mills Novelty Company of Chicago that played short musical films known as soundies, historic precursors to the modern music video.
+Reaching their greatest popularity in the United States during the 1940s, soundies featured both audio and video, with Panorams offering multiple selections of a constantly changing rotation of shorts.
+In all, over 1,850 soundies were made, and approximately 5,000 Panorams were built before their end of production in the late 1940s.

+History

-Panoram was the trademark name of a visual jukebox that played short-filmed musicals (the effect being the equivalent of 1980s music videos) popular within the United States during the 1940s.
-It was conceived and produced by the Mills Novelty Company under several patents, including 123,473 and 2,286,200, which involve the cabinet design and endless reel workings.
+The Panoram was conceived and produced by the Mills Novelty Company of Chicago under several patents, including 123,473 and 2,286,200, which involve the cabinet design and endless reel workings.
 Development took place in the late 1930s with production and sales beginning in 1940.
 A Grand Premiere took place on September 16-19, 1941, in Hollywood, California.
 The company wrote over $3 million in Panoram orders that week.
 The Panoram used RCA projectors, amplifiers, and speakers.
 The successful launch of the Panoram allowed for the largest single order of these RCA products up to that time.

 A Panoram measured 82 in tall by 36 in wide by 32 in deep, and employed a series of mirrors to reflect the image from a projector onto a 27 in, rear-projection, ground-glass screen in a tight, enclosed cabinet.
 Costing $1,000 to end-use locations (or $695 to regional distributors), the popular machines found their way into countless soda shops, taverns, bus and train stations, and other public places across America.
 The specially made 16 mm films ran in a continuous loop and stopped when a notch cut at the end of each film tripped a microswitch, engaging a step-back relay.
 The patron could put up to twenty dimes in the machine at a time.
 However, the Panoram had no selector mechanism, so there was no choice of film title.
 The patron would see whatever film was next in the queue.
 The Panoram mechanics were housed in an Art Deco design, high-quality wood cabinet.
 This cabinet included an advertising banner located at the top of the unit.
 This banner rotated through a series of rollers, driven by a motor, and was backlit.
 Color cylinders also rotated behind the screen creating colored flashes on the screen while the unit was not being played.
 When a patron inserted a dime, power to both the banner and colored lights was interrupted and power was applied to the projector and amplifier, thereby initiating play.